VicassoS/VicassoS/README.md

 ---

 <!-- Introduction -->
 I'm a student at KTH Royal Institute of Technology based in Stockholm, Sweden.
-I have a passion for [Your Interests] and I love to [Your Hobbies].
+I have a passion for music, technology and innovations, and I love to [Your Hobbies].

 <!-- GitHub Stats -->
 <a href="https://github.com/anuraghazra/github-readme-stats">